November 2, 2020

 # # #

-Good morning.
-I am Elizabeth Davis, President of the Washington Teachers’ Union (WTU).
-The WTU represents 5,000 active and retired teachers.
-We are dedicated to social and educational justice for the students of the District of Columbia and to improving the quality of support, resources, compensation and working conditions for the public servants and proud teachers who educate our students.
-Many of our WTU members live and pay taxes in the District and have kids or family members that attend DC schools.
-I am a DC teacher and DC resident.
+The Washington Teachers’ Union (WTU) represents more than 5,000 active and retired teachers.
+It is dedicated to social and educational justice for the students of the District of Columbia and to improving the quality of support, resources, compensation and working conditions for the public servants and proud teachers who educate our students in D.C.
+Public Schools.